ibm-cloud-architecture/vaccine-monitoring-agent/README.md

 ## Pre-requisites

 * JDK 11 or later is installed.
-* Apache Maven 3.6.2 or later is installed.
+* Apache Maven 3.6.2 or later is installed
-* Appsody CLI (tested on 0.6.4)
-* Access to an Openshift Cluster 4.4
+* Access to an OpenShift Cluster 4.4
-* Event Streams installed or Strimzi operator deployed with a vanilla kafka 2.5 cluster
+* Event Streams installed or Strimzi operator deployed with a vanilla kKafka 2.6 cluster
-* A kafka user exists with administration role.
+* A kKafka user exists with administration role.
 (See [Event Streams documentation](https://ibm.github.io/event-streams/security/managing-access/#assigning-access-to-applications) for that)

 ## Running locally

+**THIS WAS CHANGED THE LAST THREE DAYS 01/30/21.
+So not working yet**

 As it is quite simple to connect to Event Streams running on OpenShift cluster, we are using the settings to run the quarkus app in dev mode, but remotely connected to Event Streams.